AlvaroAV/Python-Scripts/README.md

 1. Get HTML source code from URL using urllib2
 2. Add headers to urllib2 and test it
 3. Example using Web IP Camera to generate video with urllib

+# Captcha solver

+1. Example to solve captcha image using pytesseract
+1. Example to solve captcha image url using pytesseract